 A good number of pupils take a gap year between school and university and the process of organising such programmes can be a little daunting for pupils.
 The well-stocked Careers Library has information about many organisations, which offer gap year programmes and the accumulated experience of past years enables the Careers Department (together with a pupil’s Sixth Form tutor) to offer advice about the opportunities available and appropriate choices that a particular pupil might make.

-This year College pupils had 5 Oxbridge offers, 3 for Cambridge (Architecture, Natural Sciences and Mathematics), 2 for Oxford (PPE and Chemistry).
-275 Russell Group University places were offered in a wide range of subjects; popular options including Business, Economics, Law, Engineering, Biological and Biomedical Sciences and Modern Languages.
+This year, in addition to Oxbridge offers, 275 Russell Group University places were offered in a wide range of subjects; popular options including Business, Economics, Law, Engineering, Biological and Biomedical Sciences and Modern Languages.
 79% of applicants obtained a place at their first-choice institution; 66% of places are at Russell Group Universities.
 Particularly popular universities have been Durham, Exeter, University College, London, Imperial College, London, and various other Russell Group Universities.

-Twenty nine pupils have gained places at International Universities to the US (e.g. Princeton, Johns Hopkins, Northeastern, Boston, Columbia, UC San Diego, George Washington, New York University); several to Università Bocconi in Milan; one to IE University in Madrid.
+In 2018, many pupils have gained places at international universities: to the US (e.g. Princeton, Northeastern, Boston, UC San Diego, UC LA, New York University); several to Università Bocconi in Milan; one to IE University in Madrid.

-In addition to attending conferences at various American universities himself, the College’s International Universities Applications officer led a school trip to America during the Summer holidays where pupils were given the opportunity to visit various universities and Colleges throughout the American Northeastern seaboard.
+In addition to attending conferences at various American universities himself, the College’s International Universities Applications Officer led a school trip to America during the Summer, where pupils were given the opportunity to visit various universities and colleges throughout the American Northeastern seaboard.

 University admissions presentation